zydou/arti/web/docs/contributing/for-developers/crates.md

 ### Ensure tests pass

-Before committing your changes, ensure that all tests in the project pass.
-Fix any issues that arise during testing to maintain a stable and reliable project.
+Our standard practive is to have tests for all our nontrivial functionality.
+Before committing your changes, ensure that all tests in the project pass, and fix any issues that may arise during testing to maintain a stable and reliable project.
+Learn more about [testing in Arti](/contributing/for-developers/testing).